quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 To be able to easily distinguish between these options in qlog compatible tooling (without the need to have the user provide out-of-band information or to (heuristically) parse and process files in a multitude of ways, see also
-{{tooling}}), we recommend using explicit file extensions to indicate specific formats.
-As there are no standards in place for this type of extension to format mapping, we employ a commonly used scheme here.
-Our approach is to list the applied optimizations in the extension in ascending order of application (e.g., if a qlog file is first optimized with technique A and then compressed with technique B, the resulting file would have the extension ".(s)qlog.A.B").
+{{tooling}}), it is recommended that explicit file extensions are used to indicate specific formats.
+As there are no standards in place for this type of extension to format mapping, a commonly used scheme is proposed: list the applied optimizations in the extension in ascending order of application (e.g., if a qlog file is first optimized with technique A and then compressed with technique B, the resulting file would have the extension ".(s)qlog.A.B").
 This allows